A topic from the subject of Experimentation in Chemistry.

 Introduction

-Physical chemistry experiments are designed to provide students with hands-on experience with the fundamental concepts of physical chemistry.
-These experiments allow students to test and verify theoretical principles, as well as develop their skills in scientific observation, measurement, and data analysis.
+Physical chemistry experiments are designed to provide students with hands-on experience in the fundamental concepts of physical chemistry.
+These experiments allow students to test and verify theoretical principles, and develop their skills in scientific observation, measurement, and data analysis.

 Basic Concepts